Rikj000/MoniGoMani/MGM_DOCUMENTATION.md

    ```powershell
    rm ./user_data/mgm-config-hyperopt.json
    ```
-1) Setup your `MoniGoMani` by following [How to Configure MoniGoMani](#how-to-configure-monigomani)
+**1) Setup your `MoniGoMani` by following [How to Configure MoniGoMani](#how-to-configure-monigomani)**
 2) Download a good Top Volume StaticPairList and update this in your `mgm-config.json`.
 Instructions for how to do this are under [PairLists](#pairlists).
-3) Do some Technical Analysis on how the global crypto market has been behaving in the last months/weeks & pick a logical timeframe to do your HyperOpt upon (The timeframe in the go-to commands for example resembles some bullish rise/correction cycles & I believe 2021 will be a bullish year thus I think it's a good timeframe to test upon).
+3) Do some Technical Analysis on how the global crypto market has been behaving in the last months/weeks & pick a logical timeframe to do your HyperOpt upon *(The timeframe in the [Go-To Commands](#go-to-commands) for example resembles some bullish, some bearish and some sideways market behavior, with the idea to give MGM all trends to train upon).*
 4) HyperOpt for a **1st HyperOpt Run** with the command provided in the [Go-To Commands](#go-to-commands) (Free to alter the command if you have a good idea that you want to test)
    The 1st HyperOpt Run *(When no `mgm-config-hyperopt.json` exists)* is automatically ran with the default open search spaces ranging between the default `min_` & `max_` values provided under the `monigomani_settings` section of `mgm-config.json`
 5) **[Reflect over your HyperOpt results!]((#reflect-over-hyperopt-results))** The computer just tries to get certain values high (profits) and others low (losses), without a true understanding of their meaning.
 Because of this HyperOpt is prone to profit exploitation which would be no good when used Live.
 That's why you need to make yourself familiar with possible [BackTesting-Traps](https://brookmiles.github.io/freqtrade-stuff/2021/04/12/backtesting-traps/).
 Only then you can tell which results would make sense and would be any good when used Live.